pvdsan/mmWaveRadar_Experiments/README.md

 ## Plotting the Data

-Using the above created .bin file, to view the data frame by frame with going to the next frame using a keystroke, use the following usage<br\>
+Using the created .bin file, to view the data frame by frame, with going to the next frame using the key 'q', use the following usage<br/>
 We set the 3rd argument as 0 indicating we do not need to capture a video of the results.

 ```bash